iexela/angular-wform/ROADMAP.md

 17. Think about swapping position of parameters in vGroup/vArray
 18. Log console.debug/console.warn only in dev mode?
 19. Both key and data should be form local
+20. Maybe it is a good decision to use value as key for vControls